oracle-weblogic/cloud-native-XWeeks/springboot-sample/devcs.accs.ci.md

 ![alt text](images/15.build.now.png "Build Now")

 Both way deploys Spring Boot sample application on Application Container Cloud Service.
-You can check that the deployment was successful by clicking the link on the Deployments page following **Deploy to ACCS**.
+You can check that the deployment was successful by logging to the dashboard with ACCS DOMAIN CREDENTIALS and selecting Service Console on Application Container Cloud Service.
 The Deployment may take even up to 5 minutes.

 ![alt text](images/16.deploy.ready.png "Deploy ready")

-This opens the Application Container Cloud Services console.
  You should see your Spring Boot sample application in the list.
 Click the application's URL to test.

 ![alt text](images/17.accs.console.png "ACCS Console")